lektor/lektor-tags/README.md

 This plugin won't automatically build a tag cloud, but it provides the tools to build it.

-The Jinja2 context has a `tagweight` dictionary, to map tags to their weight using several functions.
+The Jinja2 context has a `tagweights` dictionary, to map tags to their weight using several functions.
 Each of those functions return a dictonary mapping tags (as strings) to their weight.
 Here are those functions, with examples of how they can be used in a template.

 In those functions, unused tags are ignored.

 ### TD;DR Which weight function should I use?

-- To get the number of pages tagged by each tag, use `tagweight.count()`.
+- To get the number of pages tagged by each tag, use `tagweights.count()`.
-- To map tags to numbers, use `tagweight.log(lower, upper)`.
+- To map tags to numbers, use `tagweights.log(lower, upper)`.
-- To map tags to everything else, use `tagweight.loggroup(list)`.
+- To map tags to everything else, use `tagweights.loggroup(list)`.

 ### `count` — Number of pages tagged with this tag